The leading coefficient of the $L^2$-Alexander torsion: Ahyperbolic surfaces

 Now let $N$ be a graph manifold.
 Let $\mathcal{T}$ be the collection of JSJ-tori.
 As shown in the proof of \cite[Proposition~3.5]{EN85} we can assume that for any $N'\in\mathcal{J}(N)$ the intersection $\Sigma\cap N'$ is a Thurston norm minimizing surface in $N'$.
 Note that by definition of graph manifolds every $N'$ is Seifert fibered.
 The JSJ-tori in $N$ give rise to a collection of annuli and tori in $N\doublesms \Sigma$ satisfying the condition of Definition~\ref{def:ahyperbolic} so that the proposition follows from the first case. \end{proof}

 In \cite{AD15} Agol and Dunfield introduce the notation of a libroid knot.
 This is related to our concept in the following way.
 If a knot $K$ is libroid, then by definition, there exists an $n\in \N$ such that $n\cdot\phi_K\in H^1(E_K; \Z)$ is represented by a surface $\Sigma$ which is ahyperbolic.
+Recall from Lemma~\ref{lem:zero-phi}~(3) that $(E_K,n\cdot\phi_K)$ and $(E_K,\phi_K)$ yield the same leading coefficient.

 In \cite[Section 6]{AD15} it is proven that the class of libroid knots contains all $2$-bridge knots.
 We can now combine this fact with Theorem \ref{main-theorem}, Lemma~\ref{lem:zero-phi}~(3) and Proposition \ref{prop:torsionahyperbolic} to obtain: